-Selector: The piece of code that tells the CSS which HTML element should be targeted.
+Selector: The piece of code that tells the CSS which HTML element(s) the CSS should be applied to.

 Declaration: A line of CSS that changes the look of an element.

 Property: A defined set of attributes about the look of HTML that can be changed.